engsofjvolfe/frontendmentor/product-preview-card/README.md

 - View the optimal layout depending on their device's screen size
 - See hover and focus states for interactive elements

+You can copy this repo, i left all folders and instructions here (except for this readme file, i changed it)